gio-pan/indoor-positioning-api/README.md

 2. Install __MongoDB__

-3. Clone this Repo
+3. Make sure the `MONGO_URL` environment variable is set to `mongodb://localhost:27017/`.

+_Note: You must change the `indoor-positioning-mongo` to `localhost`._

 4. Set up MongoDB - create database and user.
 The script in `docker/mongo-init.js` is copied here.
-You can specify your own user, pwd, and db.
+Make sure to have the user, password, and db match the variables in the `.env` file.
+Run the following commands in the Mongo Shell.

 ```
 > use indoor-positioning